Turn Up The Heat

 Lately, I’ve been enjoying being in total control of this blog.
 From doing the casting, the hair and the makeup, the styling, and photographing it all.
-This time around, three women put their creative talents to showcase our vision of beauty, while I loose control.
+This time around, three women put their creative talents to showcase our vision of beauty.

 All of the images in this blog post came from Cristal’s vision of Bibi.
-I’ve been working with Cristal for African hair, as I don’t have her experience.
-All those fashion magazine I read since I was 16, didn’t have a lot in terms of “good” African hair.
-Cristal’s friend, Bibi, was in town from New York, where she works as a model.
+I’ve been working with Cristal when I need more complicated hair, as I don’t have her experience.

 As artists we do this Freudian mise-en-scène; we project ourselves onto other people to play out our fantasies.
 For me, it’s the greatest pleasures of photography.
 This realization, that the images I make are about myself more than my subjects, has been very present in my mind.
 And the more I shoot, the more I’m confronted with projections of my own beauty standards, my points of view on different faces, and understanding of ethnicity.
 You can only create things you project, and things that you allow to happen.